code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 To show how Spring Batch Tasklet works let's build an example.

-We start from a basic [Spring Batch capitalize names example](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} that converts person names into upper case.
+We start from a basic [Spring Batch capitalize names example](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} that converts person names from lower case into upper case.

-We then change the example so that it reads two CSV files.
+We then change the example so that it reads multiple CSV files.
 When the batch `Job` finishes we delete the input CSV files using a `Tasklet`.

 ## General Project Setup